timoklimmer/ambre/README.md

 |Lift|The support of the whole rule divided by the support expected under independence.
 Greater lift values indicate stronger assumptions.|

-## Performance
+## Runtime Performance
-ambre can bring valuable benefits for business, but under certain circumstances its runtime performance might not meet your needs.
-Compared to other machine learning algorithms, it has to create a lot of combinations and store them in an internal trie data structure.
-This can take a lot of time, and it seems there is no workaround or smarter method yet.
+For ambre to work, it needs a lot of data stored in an internal trie data structure.
+Setting up and processing that trie can be time-consuming.
+The good news however is that ambre's performance is highly dependent on how you configure it.

-The good news is that ambre's performance is highly dependent on its configuration.
-To improve ambre's performance, you can set a couple of parameters when creating the database and/or later when using the database.
+Here are a few hints:

-Whenever possible, you should prefer to set the parameters at the database level, because that helps filter data as early as possible, avoiding unnecessary workload at later steps.
-Note however that some parameters can only be set at the respective methods used after the database has been populated.
+- To improve ambre's performance, you can set a couple of parameters when creating the database and/or later when using the database.
+Whenever possible, you should prefer to set the parameters at the database level because that helps filter out data as early as possible, avoiding unnecessary workload at later steps.
+Note however that some parameters can only be set after the database has been populated.

 - `max_antecedents_length` (integer) controls how many antecedents are returned per rule at maximum when frequent itemsets or rules are generated.
 In most of the cases, you are only interested in maybe 3 or 5 antecedents anyway because results with more antecedents get confusing.
 It is recommended to set the parameter to a reasonable value when creating the Database object.
 Setting max_antecedents_length right can bring dramatic performance improvements (and memory savings).
 Note that you can safely use a low parameter value.
 Results will still be correct, it will just not generate rules with more than the specified antecedents.

 - `min_occurrences` (integer) controls how many occurences are needed at minimum for consideration.
 In many cases, you would filter out results with too few occurences anyway.
 Setting a min_occurences value can speed up things because less